syedalizaib/smartly/README.md

 A home page containt setting icon which takes user to settings to control different selective options as mentioned in given task.
 Home page also contain a collapsing bar providing a good look.
 Categories and quick mode is given here which will lead user to question attempt.
 On bottom user's previously attempted questions are display.

+I didn't add proper comments but I'll add more comments in codes after submission. :)

 All the given tasks are implemented successfully.
 I tried my best to touch every aspect of implementation in a short time with an intuitive UI.
 I had to design, edit  and search for UI component.
 Attempted questions are saved locally.